jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And that's dark majic.

-Because of this mystical force, a person living in 2020 actd like it is 1930; when cars were new and majical.
+Because someone living in 2020 is tricked into acting like it's 1930; when cars were new and majical.
 The first cars upgraded people used to walking around or riding for a horse and carriage.
-Buying vehicles for the first time meant created new cyborgs who could happily cruise around, take family road trips, visit faraway friends.
+Buying vehicles for the first time created new cyborgs who could happily cruise around, take family road trips, visit faraway friends.

 The cars of the early 1900s were a significant transportation upgrade, like us getting hi-speed internet for the first time.

-But today is 2020, and we're not in _Grease_, _American Graffiti_, or _Rebel Without a Cause_.
+But today is 2020?
+Cars are everywhere and we rarely get to do the stuff like in the commercials.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>